ArgonDesign/alogic/doc/interop.md

 ```

 The example is deliberately simple, but the wrapped module can be arbitrarily
-complex, its interface signals simply need to be mapped to Alogic ports by the
+complex; its interface signals simply need to be mapped to Alogic ports by the
 designer.

 <p align="center">